-Bob David was a troubled kid who grew up in a well-to-do family who lived on a ranch and later in two small towns in Wyoming.
+Bob David was a troubled kid who grew up in a well-to-do family on a ranch and later in two small towns in Wyoming.
 He never liked the life of privilege, though.
 Something about it made him angry.
 When the chance came, leaving home in 1917 to fight in World War I was a relief to him.

 In France, he got hurt in the war and spent months in hospitals recuperating.
 When he was well enough to travel again, the U.S. Army ordered him home.
 But all he could think of were his friends, still in combat.
 All he could think of was how to sneak back to the war.

 As an adult, Bob became a writer and self-taught historian.
 He kept regular diaries.
 These along with letters he saved were the source of at least two autobiographies, one of them more than 1,200 typed pages long.
 They paint a vivid picture of Wyoming and the West in the early 20th century, and of World War I. But behind the picture he was painting he left an image of another war, which, if a little harder to see, is no less real.
 It’s a picture of his war with himself.